Lumber Liquidators Holdings (LL) Q2 2017 Results - Earnings Call Transcript

 Peter Jacob Keith - Piper Jaffray & Co.

-And then I know, e-com is not a huge risk to your category at this point, but could you give us an update on your Website, maybe where that represents as a percent of sales?
+And then, I know e-com is not a huge risk to your category at this point, but could you give us an update on your website, maybe where that represents as a percent of sales?
 And then, are you seeing a majority of those sales being picked up at the store?

 Dennis R. Knowles - Lumber Liquidators Holdings, Inc.